September 19, 2022

 Not only are the number of books sold important, but when the books sell is also a critical component of determining Amazon best selling designations.
 Amazon updates book sales data every hour, so new bestsellers are anointed potentially every single hour of the day.
 Seeing new sales data update so frequently is exciting for authors for two reasons:

 1 Real-time sales data can show trends and help drive marketing efforts.
 Authors can look at when their book sales are happening to see if marketing promotions are affecting sales.
 Social media tie-ins, author events, and other book promotional activities can have a direct impact on book sales, so authors can track their sales in as little as one-hour increments to evaluate their efforts.

 2 Book sales that jump in one hour’s time may significantly impact rankings.
 Since one of the biggest metrics to move up in Amazon’s book rankings is to sell more books than your competitors, a book that is currently sitting at #2 has a new shot every hour to push up to the #1 ranking if the second-ranked book outsells the top-ranked book in an hour’s time.
-So if book #2 has a big hour and outsells the #1 book in print sales, then book #2 will become the #1 book and can be called the Amazon best seller at that moment.
 For some authors hoping to crack the top spot, a one-hour concentration of sales can land their book in the number one position if their sales beat out the competition’s sales during that same time frame.